Introduction to Lawn Bowls

 Players take it in turn to bowl and when all the bowls have been played, competitors or teams get one point for each of their bowls that is lying closer to the jack than the opponent’s closest bowl.

-Singles, Pairs, Triples and Fours competitions will all feature at Glasgow 2014, as well as Para-Sport events.
+Singles, Pairs, Triples and Fours competitions all feature at championships, as well as Para-Sport events.

 Why You’ll Love It